Dim Sum Braised Chicken Feet with Black Bean Sauce

 Dim-Sum Style Braised Chicken Feet with Black Bean Sauce

-The next step is to tenderize the chicken feet by braising.
-Bring a pot of water to a boil.
-Toss in ginger slices, star anise, and the golden brown chicken feet.
-Let it simmer for approximately one and a half hours.
-At this point, your simmered pot should smell very close to the Dim Sum chicken feet found in restaurants and to think, you have yet to add the marinade!
+At this point, your simmering pot should smell very similar to the Dim Sum chicken feet found in restaurants—and to think, you have yet to add the marinade!

 After simmering, drain the chicken feet.
-Heat up a bit of sesame oil in a medium-size skillet.
-Add garlic and saute until fragrant.
-Add the marinade and toss in the chicken and let it simmer away to reduce and thicken into a incredibly flavorful sauce.
+Heat a bit of sesame oil in a medium skillet, then add garlic and sauté until fragrant.

 Raw Chicken Feet